Before you send me angry responses to this headline, know these two things first:

 Having said that, here are 7 reasons why wealth screening might be a foolish activity:

-6. Turnover makes it even worse.
-If a fundraiser gets hired and gets wealth screening done but leave after just a year, who’s working the list?
+- Turnover makes it even worse.
+If a fundraiser gets hired and gets wealth screening done but leaves after just a year, who’s working the list?
 Then 6 months later you hire someone new and what do they want?
 More wealth screening!

 - Most of the donors won’t be ‘ready’ for your outreach.
 Just because someone shows up on a wealth screening doesn’t mean they want you to call them.
 You still have to bridge the chasm between distrust and trust.
 Identifying a donor prospect can be helpful to direct you toward the right people, but getting them ‘ready’ to welcome and accept your outreach is a whole other story.